gustafsson96/you-made-you-fitness/README.md

 ![google search result presented in table](/documentation/images/SEO-google-search-1.png)
 ![google search result presented in table](/documentation/images/SEO-google-search-2.png)
 ![google search result presented in table](/documentation/images/SEO-google-search-3.png)
-3. A mix of 10 short and long-tail keywords were selected.
+3. A mix of 10 short and long-tail keywords were selected based on the Google search results.
 4. The relevance and authoritaviness was checked for some keywords using **[wordtracker](https://www.wordtracker.com/)** (I checked as many as I could before running out of free searches).

 ## Features